jamiemcstay/Project-1/README.md

 - I tidied up my CSS file and deleted any unused images from the images folder.

-- Removed the src element from all but but the first three audio tracks/elements on the listen page, so please not that only they are playable.
+- Removed the src element from all but but the first three audio tracks/elements on the listen page, so please note that only the first three aui tracks are playable.

-- Re-exported all my image files from figma, which resulted in a degredation of quality, but will massively improve the experience for the user.
+- Re-exported all my image files from figma at a lower file size, which resulted in a degredation of quality, but will massively improve the experience for the user.

 These fixes increased the performance score from between 27%-31% to between 80%-95% across all pages.